paper models

 To what extent can reality be imitated?
 Perhaps making a scale model of reality is the best way to come to grips with this fundamentally elusive phenomenon.
 In architecture, models help to clarify structures and provide spatial insight.
 A scale model of a building provides a more compact and therefore often more powerful image than the building itself, which cannot be grasped at a glance.
 A scale model also eliminates unnecessary detail.
 It seeks to represent the essence.

-by Jan de Nys, curator Stedelijk museum Aalst, Belgium
+by Jan de Nys, curator Stedelijk Museum Aalst, Belgium

-from the publication: Contemporary art to scale
+from the publication: 'Contemporary art at scale'

 ----------